 No mood swings

-These are some of the tests that your doctor can use to determine your baby’s gender:
+It’s no wonder so many people believe in these myths — they have an almost 50 percent chance of being right.
+These are some of the tests that your health care provider can use to determine your baby’s sex:

 Chorionic villus sampling (CVS)

 CVS is an invasive test that requires a sample of placenta to diagnose Down syndrome or other chromosomal abnormalities.
 It can also determine the baby’s sex as early as week 10 of pregnancy.